The Most Common Recruitment Methods for Employers to Use

 EEOC Involvement in Criminal Background Checks

 For several years, the U.S. Equal Employment Opportunity Commission (EEOC) has held that the use of arrest and conviction records for employment-related decisions is unlawful under Title VII in the absence of a justifying business necessity.
-The issue was brought to the forefront again in July 2011, when the Commission gave specific guidance regarding the policy.

 Going forward, the EEOC requests companies show that they’re taking all aspects of a candidate’s criminal record into consideration to determine whether its employment decision is justified by business necessity.